CS3219-AY2425S1/cs3219-ay2425s1-project-g03/README.md

 docker compose down -v
 ```

-If you would like to keep your data, you can run the command without the `-v` flag.
+Note that this will clear any data stored in volumes associated with the containers.
+If you would like to keep your data, you can run the command without the `-v` flag, which will remove the containers but retain the data in the volumes for future use.